Warning: mysql_fetch_assoc(): supplied argument is not a valid MySQL result resource in /home/httpd/gynob.com/functions.php on line 375

 Some women find that they are physically ready to have sex with their partners, but they are experiencing anxiety, mixed emotions and/or a decrease in sexual desire.

-Reasons for decreased desire:
+Reasons for decreased sexual desire after childbirth:

 Fatigue - Exhaustion is a major factor in decreased libido.
 Being up with the baby at all hours can leaving you feeling too tired for sex.